JerryWestrick/Knowledge_Engineer/Documentation/KEPF Language Reference/KEPF Language Reference.md

     <item>Three<definition>Three is at the end.</definition></item>
     </definition list>
     .user
-    Make a definition list of all the topics covered in the esay .exec
+    Make a definition list of all the topics covered in the essay .exec

 The ***.assistant*** statement above "pretends" to be a msg the LLm answered previously,